 2. Name That Toy

 Looking for a new challenge for your whip-smart dog?
-Teach him how to fetch his favorite toys by name, like Tessa the Border Collie.
+Teach him how to fetch his favorite toys by name.

 To begin, pick two of your dog’s favorite toys.
 Say the name of one of the toys (for example, “bird”) and then throw it for him to fetch.
 After a few turns, switch to the other toy, saying it’s name (for example, “pumpkin”) each time you throw it.
 Once your dog has had some practice with these names, place both toys on the ground and ask him to fetch “bird” or “pumpkin.”
 If he brings you the correct toy, praise him with enthusiasm and maybe a small treat.
 Pretty soon, you’ll have a new game to keep his mind and body active, and you’ll be able to impress your friends with your dog’s new vocabulary!

 3. Homemade Agility Course